How to Clean a Holiday Let, Cottage or Airbnb

 Check:

-• Wi-Fi.
+- Wi-Fi.

-• Light bulbs, inside and out.
+- Light bulbs, inside and out.

-• TV channels.
+- TV channels.

-• DVD.
+- DVD.

-• AC.
+- AC.

-• Oil/gas tank – (check levels).
+- Oil/gas tank – (check levels).

 Pet-friendly cottages

-• Clean the pet bed, food/drinking bowl.
+- Clean the pet bed and the food/drinking bowls.

-• Include dog treats in the welcome pack.
+- Include dog treats in the welcome pack.

-• Provide map with local dog walks.
+- Provide maps with local dog walks.

-• Provide stair gates if required.
+- Provide stair gates if required.

-• Cover couches with throws.
+- Cover couches with throws.

-• Provide cleaning towels.
+- Provide cleaning towels.

-It’s important to ensure that your property not only looks perfect but is also safe for guests.
-Look out for hazards and remove anything broken or not safe: loose carpets or rugs, broken light switches, slippery steps or wobbly handrails.
-In addition to Portable Alliance Testing (PAT), visually check your electrical appliances are safe to use.
-Look out for cuts in wires and any other signs of damage.
+Look out for hazards and remove anything broken or not safe.
+Check for loose carpets or rugs, broken light switches, slippery steps, or wobbly handrails.
+Visually check that your electrical appliances are safe to use and look out for cuts in wires and any other signs of damage.
 Replace faulty items immediately.

 Instructions for guests pre-checkout

-Make sure the arrival and departure times are clear in the booking contract, or you could be in for a nasty surprise when you come to do a quick turnaround clean and find them still packing or eating breakfast.
+Make sure the arrival and departure times are clear in the booking contract, or you could be in for a nasty surprise when you come to do a quick turnaround clean and find guests still packing or eating breakfast.

 Asking your guests to perform a few simple tasks before they depart can reduce the amount of work and save you a lot of time in the long run.